Confusion and conflict stir online after Trump’s premature claim of victory

 “You have to get buy-in from the mainstream to have big cultural impact,” said Kathleen Hall Jamieson, a professor of communication at University of Pennsylvania’s Annenberg School for Communication.
 As the results arrived on Tuesday, she said, “most people are watching the networks, not social media streams.”
 But as the count drags on in the ensuing days, more and more voters may search online for confirmation of their existing biases.

-The harsh tone followed months of unproven allegations by Trump, leading Republicans and widely followed online conservative figures that Democrats were planning to commit widespread fraud, especially in urban areas in swing states.
+The harsh tone followed months of unproven allegations by Trump, leading Republicans and popular online conservative figures that Democrats were planning to commit widespread fraud, especially in urban areas in swing states.
 Accounts of an election-day incident in Philadelphia, when a Republican poll watcher was temporarily prevented from entering a polling place, garnered 287 million likes, retweets and views across Twitter, according to researchers who tracked the incident, which was recounted in misleading ways online.

 The Trump campaign on Wednesday morning attempted to capitalize on anger over false allegations of a stolen election, sending fundraising emails saying Democrats will " do whatever it takes to manipulate the results.”
 We “ask for you to step up ONE LAST TIME and DEFEND YOUR PRESIDENT!” one email said just before soliciting donations.
 “Everything we’ve worked for is on the line.”